The Campaign to Cut Tourism VAT

 One of the flagship policies that the BHA fights for is a reduction in VAT from 20 to 5% on visitor accommodation and attractions.

 The UK’s Tourism VAT rate is 20%, almost twice the European average.
 This is a major contributing factor to the UK being ranked second to last by the World Economic Forum (135 out of 136 countries) in terms of the price competitiveness of its tourism industry.

-The Cut Tourism VAT campaign calls for the rate of Tourism VAT to be brought in line with competitor destinations within the European Union.
-The UK is one of only four countries not taking advantage of a reduced rate.
+The Campaign to Cut Tourism VAT calls for the rate of Tourism VAT to be cut from 20% to 5% to be brought in line with competitor destinations in Europe.
+The UK is one of only three countries in Europe without a reduced rate of tourism VAT and not taking advantage of the many benefits a reduction brings.

-This would in turn boost revenue to HM Treasury.
-Independent research carried out by a Treasury adviser using the Government’s own economic model has concluded that lowering the rate of tourism VAT to 5% is:
+Independent research carried out by a Treasury adviser using the Government’s own economic modelling confirmed this.
+He concluded that lowering the rate of tourism VAT to 5% is:

 “one of the most efficient, if not the most efficient, means of generating GDP gains at low cost to the Exchequer that we have seen with the CGE model”.

 A cut in Tourism VAT has also been recommended by leading economists, three select committees, MPs from all parties and the assemblies of the devolved nations.